How can neck pain be a protector for migraine attacks?

 My doctor sent me to physiotherapy for neck and shoulder pain.
 The exercise that I think is impacting on my migraines is the one my physiotherapist called, “C retraction” (Cervical neck retraction).

-I spoke with another Curelator user, who was a doctor and who also had neck pain as a protector.
-He does daily massage of his shoulder muscles; 5-10 minutes, lying – back down with a MA Roller.
+Alec: I spoke with another N1-Headache user, who was a doctor and who also had neck pain as a protector.
+He does daily massage of his shoulder muscles; 5-10 minutes, lying – back down with a MA Roller

 He lies down on the roller and believes it lessens neck tension from sitting at a desk and also that it relieves his migraines.
 He added that he tries to be really conscious of when he is ‘scrunched up’ while sitting.